PriyanshaNayak/Transysto/README.md

 # How we built it :
 The transaltor website we have built is fitted with a Neural Machine model where we take inputs as Odia in English ASCII characters while giving the output in English and vice-versa.
 Our website is made up of Python , google collab (for writing code) using Html, CSS, JavaScript for the front-end designing part.
 We have used Machine Learning model for backend dataset.
 We have an input and output section for the language transaltion.

+# Challenges we ran into :
+It was the first time we tried to make a full-fledged ML working model.
+We usually made only static websites, but making a dynamic back-end including website was both a little intimidating and challenging for us.
+The main problem was the large size of dataset required to implement the ML model.
+We tried hard to replicate the translation of more languages, but due to lack of time and experience, we weren't able to sum up our ideas into our project.

+# Accomplishments we are proud of :